tayapro/just-works/README.md

 </p>

 To enhance the user experience, the Subscribe page showcases a background image of an adorable puppy wearing a fun hat.
 The vibrant colors of the image are consistent with the website's color palette.
-To ensure that every visitor can see the adorable puppy, the subscribe page has a display with the left half of the dog's image on small displays and overlaid subscribtion form.
+To ensure that every visitor can see at least half of the adorable puppy, the subscribe page has a display with the left half of the dog's image on small displays and overlaid subscribtion form.

 <p float="left">
   <img src="assets/images/readme/f08_desktop.png" width="500" alt="subscribtion form and dog with funny hat"/>